MarcSadurniParera/ViennaMosaic/README.md

 along with the Pearson correlation coefficients calculated between the population fractions of different countries.
 - `Infomap Networks/` Includes Infomap network .ftree files both with and without Bonferroni corrections, as well as the corresponding .txt files used for their generation.
+- `Data, Code and Figures/` Includes the Python notebooks used to generate the Main and Supplementary figures, along with the datasets utilised in their creation.
+Additionally, the extracted figures are provided.